CMU-17313Q/nodebb-f24-gaurdiansofthegit/UserGuide.md

 ## Guardians of the Git: Project 2C

 ---
-# Feature 1: Posting Notes
+# Feature 1: Posting Private Posts
 ## As a user, I want to post privately under a topic so that I can discuss confidential information.

 The **Private Post** feature allows users to create posts that are only visible to authorized users.
 The `isPrivate` flag is used to determine whether a post is private or public.
 By default, posts are public unless the `isPrivate` flag is explicitly set to `true`.
 This guide explains how to create, test, and use the feature in your NodeBB environment.